baumgach/baumgach.github.io/_pages/research.md

 be integrated into clinical workflows in a useful way, a problem often not considered in pure research settings.

-I want to develop technologies that help bridge this gap between research and clinical practice.
-I believe two broad avenues to achieve this are:
+Therefore, in order to start harnessing the massive potential of machine learning for healthcare, and to actually use it to improve real patient outcomes, I aim to do research that helps to bridge this gap between research and clinical practice.
+I believe contributions are especially important in the following two broad areas:

 1. Developing machine learning methods that are founded in theory will allow us to develop more robust algorithms, to better appreciate confidence bounds of predictive algorithms, and to understand the relationship between training data and algorithm performance.
 This will ultimately lead to algorithms that are more useful and easier to certify.
-2. Develop human-in-the-loop techniques, which optimally communicate prediction uncertainty, and allow the operator to interact with the algorithm during the prediction and training phase, in a life long learning setting.
+2. Develop human-in-the-loop techniques, which optimally communicate prediction uncertainty to the operator, and allow them to interact with the algorithm during the prediction and training phase, in a life long learning setting.

 Specific research areas